Muhsin Ibrahim

 easily be detected, the second one

-peddled by some unsuspecting individuals in the name of civilization, or, if
+peddled by some unsuspecting individuals in the name of civilisation, or, if

 you like, intellectualism.
 This, to me, poses a greater challenge and threat